This post contains affiliate links, please use them as a way to support this blog.

 Exercise for strength, better body composition (more lean mass, and less fat), its anti-aging benefits, and for that awesome feeling of wellness and vibrancy, but for the love of Mike, stop exercising in order to lose weight.

-Takeaway: Find exercise that you enjoy doing and use your diet to control your weight.
+Takeaway: Find an exercise that you enjoy doing and use your diet to control your weight.

 what the new science says